Cistus albidus

 Etymology

-The name cistus comes from the ancient Greek κίσθοςkisthos, meaning "box, capsule," a reference to the shape of the capsule-like fruit.
+The name "cistus " comes from the ancient Greek word *kisthos*, meaning "box" or "capsule," a reference to the shape of its capsule-like fruit.

-The specific Latin epithet albidus, meaning "whitish," refers to the characteristic downy leaves and not to the flowers, which are pink in color.
-It is sometimes called whitish rockrose or white rockrose.
+The Latin specific epithet *albidus*, meaning “whitish,” refers to the plant’s characteristic downy leaves, not to its pink flowers.
+It is sometimes called the whitish rockrose or white rockrose.

 Features

-Cistus albidus is a medium-sized shrub (between 0.5 and 1.2 m tall) belonging to the Cistaceae family.
+Cistus albidus is a medium-sized shrub (between 0.5 and 1.2 m tall) in the Cistaceae family.

-Its light gray evergreen foliage consists of simple, sessile, opposite, oblong-elliptical leaves covered with stellate hairs.
+Its light gray evergreen foliage consists of simple, sessile, opposite, oblong-elliptical leaves covered with star-shaped hairs.

-It blooms from April to June, producing a helical, uniparous cyme inflorescence composed of flowers with five crumpled pink petals.
-The flowers attract bees, butterflies, and other insects, ensuring entomogamous pollination.
+It blooms from April to June, producing a single-branched, spiral corymb inflorescence composed of pink flowers with five crinkled petals.
+The flowers attract bees, butterflies, and other insects, ensuring entomophilous pollination.

 The fruits of Cistus albidus are dehiscent capsules with five valves.
 The fruits are dispersed by animals.

-According to POWO, the natural range of this species is the western Mediterranean region, i.e., Algeria, the Balearic Islands, Corsica, France, Italy, Morocco, Portugal, Sardinia, and Spain.
+According to POWO, the natural range of this species is the western Mediterranean region, specifically Algeria, the Balearic Islands, Corsica, France, Italy, Morocco, Portugal, Sardinia, and Spain.

-In mainland France, white rockrose is mainly found in the Mediterranean south.
+In mainland France, the white rockrose is found mainly in the Mediterranean region.